Table of Contents

-I didn’t expect to find love where, when, and they way I did.
+I didn’t expect to find love where, when, and the way I did.
 This is the story of how I found true love in an arranged marriage.

 Finding Love In Arranged Marriages

 I got married at 19.
-As the eldest of three sisters, I matured beyond my age quickly.
-Bhaskar’s family had come to see me when I was attending a puja in my neighbourhood.
+As the eldest of three sisters, I had grown up rather quickly.
+Bhaskar’s family had come to see me when I was attending a puja in my neighborhood.
 I was summoned by my younger sister to come home at once because Amma (mother) wanted me to fetch tea for his family.

 Although I was annoyed, I reached home and slipped inside my room from the backyard door.
-I made tea quickly because I was eager to go to my neighbour’s home again where the puja was taking place.
-However, I got annoyed when Bhaskar’s family kept on asking for more cups of tea again and again.
+I made tea quickly because I was eager to return to my neighbor’s house where the puja was taking place.
+However, I got annoyed when Bhaskar’s family kept asking for more cups of tea over and over again.

-Finally, they left, and within a week the confirmation arrived that I was selected to be his bride.
-Within a month the ring ceremony was performed and in no time I found myself married.
+Finally, they left, and within a week, they confirmation that I was selected to be his bride.
+Within a month, the ring ceremony was performed and in no time at all, I found myself married.

 I didn’t know how to cook and the only training my Nana (father) had given me was how to cook fish and to prepare rice using a cooker.
-Bhaskar was 10 years older.
-When I arrived in his rented house in Guwahati, I found that it was more or less like a storeroom in my home.
+Bhaskar was 10 years older than I was.
+When I arrived in his rented house in Guwahati, I found that it cramped compared to the home I had left behind.
+It must’ve been the size of our storeroom.

 My father was a government employee and we stayed in a B grade quarter at Digboi, Assam where there was no power cut or shortage of water, and we had three bedrooms and a spacious backyard and kitchen.